sammyd/SwiftJSONShootout/JSONShootOut.md

 can be provided in turn.
 This is important to support the chain-approach to parsing.
-- The parsing functions (`<|`, `<|?` etc) are used to extract the values from the input `JSONValue`.
+- The parsing functions (`<|`, `<|?` etc) are used to extract the values from the input `JSON`.
 If they succeed the value is correctly typed, otherwise it is `.None`.
 - These extracted values are applied in turn to the curried `create` function.
 The order of the curried function and the parsing chain must therefore match.